The Bracero Program, Operation Wetback, and the Colonial Cycle of Exploitation

 Workers lived in deplorable conditions, often housed in makeshift shacks with no access to basic amenities.

-The agricultural richness of the region was made possible by indigenous peoples long before the white Europeans arrived and drew their borders, and its bounty was maintained by subsequent generations prior to their displacement from the land.
+The agricultural richness of the region was made possible by Indigenous peoples long before white Europeans arrived and subsequently drew up borders.

 In fact, some of the canals first used by the Hohokam to facilitate and support agriculture are still in use in Arizona to this day.